sr3d/titanium_logger/README.md

         ==================

 ## Client javascript
-- download the client script and put it in your Titanium's Resources folder:  [client script](https://github.com/sr3d/titanium_logger/raw/master/dist/logger.js)
+- download the client script and put it in your Titanium's Resources folder:  [logger.js](https://github.com/sr3d/titanium_logger/raw/master/dist/logger.js)
 - at the top of your app.js, put

         var logger = require('path/to/logger').logger('localhost', 8484);

-- remember, you don't need to put the .js extension.
+- Since the logger.js is written as a CommonJS module, you don't need to put the .js extension.
 - anywhere you want to log remotely, just use

         logger.log("this is a test message");

 - Object passed to the log() method will be serialized to a string with JSON.stringify()

 ## Webconsole
-- Once the server is up running, point your web browser to http://localhost:8486.
+- Once the server is up running, point your web browser to <http://localhost:8486>.
 - profit!